Baltimore Polytechnic Institute: Poly and City

-Colorful printed program booklets were published annually by a joint Poly-City student / faculty committee packed with supporter advertising front and back with team group photos and rosters, player / coach biographies and photos plus the administration, page of City and Poly songs and cheers, photos of each school building and school seals, lists of the previous years of scores of victories and defeats.
-These now prized collector's items began in the early 1920s and continued up to the mid-1970s.
-Special thick editions of the two student newspapers "The Poly Press" (founded 1922) and "The Collegian" (established 1929).
-They were also packed with advertising from local commercial businesses and ads from various homeroom / classes, organizations, clubs and individuals.
-Plus "The Collegian" was printed on orange newsprint paper to match the black ink for their school colors of "The Black & Orange".
-They frequently continued the fun tradition of making up a replica humorous satire of the opponent's student paper so memorable versions appeared of "The Folly Mess" (subtitled "A Folly institution since A.D.
-922") reporting on the dire terrible situation at the "Baltimore Follytechnique Institution" and equally hilarious "The Collitchin" (with its twisted slogan "serving the student morons of the Baltimore Seedy Collage") of the awful horrible climate at the "Dump on the Hump" and making fun of the other's administration, faculty, coaches, collapsing decrepit buildings, worthless diplomas and failed education good only for future criminal successes!!!
+Printed program booklets were published annually by a joint Poly-City student / faculty committee with supporter advertising front and back with team group photos and rosters, player / coach biographies, and photos plus the administration, page of City and Poly songs and cheers, photos of each school building and school seals, lists of the previous years of scores of victories, and defeats.
+The prized collector's items began in the early 1920s and continued up to the mid-1970s.
+Special editions of the two student newspapers "The Poly Press" (founded 1922) and "The Collegian" (established 1929) were also packed with advertising from local commercial businesses and ads from various homeroom / classes, organizations, clubs and individuals.
+"The Collegian" was printed on orange newsprint paper to match the black ink for their school colors of "The Black & Orange".
+They frequently continued the fun tradition of replicating satire of the opponent's student paper so memorable versions appeared of "The Folly Mess" (subtitled "A Folly institution since A.D.
+922") reporting the "Baltimore Follytechnique Institution" and "The Collitchin" (with its twisted slogan "serving the student morons of the Baltimore Seedy Collage") of the climate at the "Dump on the Hump" and making fun of the other's administration, faculty, coaches, buildings, diplomas, and education.

 Poly won five straight games against City to open the 1950s, and 9 of the decade's 10 games, under its legendary coach Bob Lumsden, for whom the school's current football stadium is now named.
 Lumsden finished with an 11–7 record against City when he retired as "Engineers" head coach in 1966.
 He also coached 9–0 Poly to the unofficial National High School Championship Game at Miami, Florida's huge landmark Orange Bowl stadium in 1962, against the Miami High School "Stingarees", but Poly lost by a score of 14–6.

 With both secondary schools packed to almost 4,000 male students each because of the post-Second World War "baby boom" plus slowness in new construction and were heavily overcrowded, sometimes operating on split -shifts, but the scholastic sports programs continued to prosper, strive and inspire generations of Poly and City boys.